Abstr4ctz/Enhancer/README.md

  (Skip next step if Totem of the Stonebreaker not in bag or equipped)
 - Auto-equip Totem of the Stonebreaker and cast Earth Shock(Rank 1).

+Basic Grace of Air mode:
+Create "/enhancer basicgoa" macro and spam to activate.
+- Same as above but with Grace of Air.

 Totemic Recall:
 Instead of using Totemic Recall from your spell book, use macro "/enhancer recall".
 This will cast Totemic Recall and inform addon that it has to start new rotation.